r12f/Confidence/README.md

 To make code contracts violation more explict in debugging, we added a few exceptions, which all share CodeContractViolationException as base class.
 - PreconditionViolationException: Thrown by Requires.Variable and Requires.IsTrue.
 - PostconditionViolationException: Thrown by Ensures.Variable and Ensures.IsTrue.
-- AssertionViolationException: Thrown by Asserts.Variable and Asserts.IsTrue.
+- InvariantViolationException: Thrown by Asserts.Variable and Asserts.IsTrue.

 Requires.Argument will throw ArgumentException, ArgumentNullException and ArgumentOutOfRangeException instead of PreconditionViolationException, as it is only used for checking arguments.